Sunday, May 14, 2017

-We start with a passing of former Brown wide receiver Michael Jackson,who died in a motorcycle accident early Friday morning.
+We start with the passing of former Brown wide receiver Michael Jackson, who died in a motorcycle accident early Friday morning.

 Jackson and the driver of the car were both killed.

-Very well written and for those of you (like myself) that likes draft reviews as much as previews,it is a great read....
+Very well written and for those of you (like myself) that like draft reviews as much as previews, it is a great read...